How do I get my degree?

 Can I participate in the Commencement Ceremony in June if I can't graduate until the end of Fall Quarter?

-No. You must plan on completing your degree by the end of Summer Quarter 2017 in order to participate in this year's commencement.
+No. You must plan on completing your degree by the end of Summer Quarter 2018 in order to participate in this year's Commencement Ceremony.

 I'm earning more than one degree or certificate.
 How will that be recognized at the Commencement Ceremony?

 We call the name of each graduate once, and each graduate walks across the stage only once.
 When you opt to participate in the Commencement Ceremony, you will be asked to state the degree for which you want to be recognized.
 The printed Commencement Ceremony program will identify all of the degrees you have earned for the current academic year.

 What is the deadline for me to decide if I'm going to participate in the Commencement Ceremony?

 Your online Commencement Participation Form must be submitted by May 11, 2018 (NO EXCEPTIONS) in order to have your name included in the Commencement program.
 On the Graduation Application click "YES" to open the Commencement Participation Form, answer necessary statements, then click Submit.

 Will there be a photographer at the Commencement Ceremony?